alpha-unito/streamflow/CONTRIBUTING.md

 make format-check flake8 codespell-check
 ```

-Otherwise, you can apply automatically the suggested changes.
-Use them carefully because they will write the file back.
+You can also apply the suggested changes in bulk with the following command
 ```bash
 make format codespell
 ```
+Use it carefully as it modifies the target files in place.

 ## Contribute to the documentation